GoHypernet/hypernet-protocol/packages/contracts/contracts/governance/README.md

 Users can see all past and present proposals in the official Hypernet [launchpad dashboard](https://rinkeby.launchpad.hypernet.foundation/proposals).
-Interacting with proposals (i.e. creating a proposal, casting a vote, etc.) requires that the active account first posses a [Hypernet Profile NFI](/packages/contracts/contracts/identity/README.md#hypernet-profiles).
+Interacting with proposals (i.e. creating a proposal, casting a vote, etc.) requires that the active account first posses a [Hypernet Profile Non-Fungible Identity](/packages/contracts/contracts/identity/README.md#hypernet-profiles).
 Creating a new proposal requires that the initiating account posses an amount of Hypertoken equivalent to `_proposalThreshold` which is a public variable stored by the DAO contract (the default threshold is `1,000,000 H`).
 For a given active proposal, users may vote for, against, or abstain.
 Each Hypertoken in an account's balance counts as 1 vote (i.e. 100 Hypertoken = 100 votes).
 A proposal will be defeated if quorum is not